welcome Mr.

 Awaken children's five senses through food!

-TOKYU HOTELS Executive Chef Yoshihiko Fukuda gives food education class at Tokyo City University Elementary School
+TOKYU HOTELS Executive Chef Yoshihiko Fukuda gives food education class at Tokyo University Elementary School

 A total of 12 special lessons will be held for fourth graders with the aim of helping them develop healthy bodies and rich minds and humanity.
 Rather than simply listening and memorizing, the content will be fun and educational through experience and fieldwork, including the Japanese food culture of "umami" and how to select ingredients.